-Note: Please note in this context that conpal LAN Crypt for Windows also supports other encryption algorithms (such as "IDEA" or "3DES", etc.).
-If the Security Officer creates encryption rules that (also) apply to conpal LAN Crypt for macOS, only the above-mentioned AES encryption algorithms may be used.
+Note: Please note in this context that conpal LAN Crypt for Windows also supports other encryption algorithms (such as "IDEA" or "3DES", etc.). conpal LAN Crypt for macOS accepts policies containing rules with unsupported encryption algorithms.
+But du to the lack of support, it simply drops such rules.